Residency - Application Process

-Listed below you will find answers to the most frequently-asked questions (FAQ) about our application process.
+Listed below you will find some key information and answers to the most frequently asked questions (FAQ) about our application process.

 - Applications are accepted only through ERAS.

-- We require a passing score of USMLE Step1 score as an application requirement, and passing both parts of USMLE Step 2 is required to start residency training.
+- We require passing USMLE Step 1 as an application requirement.
+Passing both parts of USMLE Step 2 is required to start residency training.

 - We sponsor J-1 visas.